-rpm -i image_file_name --prefix absolute_installation_path

-If you do not specify an installation path with the --prefix option, then the default installation location is /opt/IBM/Informix.
+''' rpm -i image_file_name --prefix absolute_installation_path If you do not specify an installation path with the --prefix option, then the default installation location is /opt/IBM/Informix. '''

-Tip: Record the image file name after you complete a deployment.
-If you uninstall the product, you need to use the image file name .
+Tip: Record the image file name after you have completed a deployment.
+You will need to use the image file name if you uninstall the product.